The Common Travel Area and social security benefits

 There is a social security agreement between the UK and Ireland allowing existing reciprocal social security rights for UK and Irish citizens (and for certain family members and surviving family members) under the Common Travel Area (CTA) arrangements and law of the European Union to be protected following EU Exit.

-There will be no change to the shared social welfare arrangements between the UK and Ireland that are currently in place.
+There will be no change to the shared social welfare arrangements between the UK and Ireland that are in place.

 Common Travel Area (CTA)